ytdl-org/youtube-dl/README.md

 your Unix box, on Windows or on Mac OS X. It is released to the public domain, which means you can modify it, redistribute it or use it however you like.

-This is a modified version to enable the reversal of a playlist.
-It works for me, and that is all I can promise.

 # OPTIONS
     -h, --help                       print this help text and exit --version                        print program version and exit